RetroDECK/ES-DE/USERGUIDE.md

 **Play videos immediately (override theme)**

 Some themes (including rbsimple-DE) display the game images briefly before playing the game videos.
 This setting forces the videos to be played immediately, regardless of the configuration in the theme.
+Note though that if there is a video available for a game, but no images, the video will always start to play immediately no matter the theme configuration or whether this settings has been enabled or not.

 **Show start menu in kid mode**